zigasancin/wordpress-optimization-toolbox/plugins/ewww-image-optimizer/readme.txt

 * Feature requests can be submitted via https://ewww.io/contact-us/ and commented on here: https://trello.com/b/Fp81dWof/ewww-image-optimizer
 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

+= 4.0.1 =
+* fixed: ExactDN option not disabled when verification fails too many times
+* fixed: theme scanner sometimes skipped images on PHP 5.3
+* fixed: invalid (float) width parameters for srcset attributes
+* fixed: Jetpack lightbox and carousel were not fully working with Alt WebP
+* fixed: WooCommerce lightbox and gallery not working with Alt WebP
+* fixed: incorrect message about scanning scope when selecting images from media library for bulk optimization
+* security: fixed wildcard LIKE queries to allow proper escaping

 = 4.0.0 =
 * added: ExactDN with CDN and automatic image resizing